 High elevation grasslands in BC are found predominantly in the Elk Valley.
 They are an endangered ecosystem, listed by the British Columbia Conservation Data Centre.
 An estimated 28% of this ecosystem has already been lost to coal mine development between the early 1980s and 2000s.

 In recent months Teck began consultation regarding its proposed Castle expansion to its Elk Valley coal mines.
 The first stages of the consultation process began this winter.
-The proposed mine expansion would effectively destroy the high elevation grasslands and may be the demise of the East Elk Valley herd so dependent upon them.
+The proposed mine expansion would effectively destroy the high elevation grasslands and could contribute to the demise of the bighorn sheep so dependent on them.
 Replacement of the natural sheep winter range is difficult or impossible.
 It would be necessary to create windswept mountains at an elevation of approximately 1900-2300 metres with good quality forage and escape terrain2.
 There is no known way to replace the loss of this ecosystem that is critical to the Elk Valley bighorns.

 A critical decision is on the horizon for British Columbia that pits expanding the footprint of Teck’s Elk Valley coal mines against the protection of an endangered ecosystem and Rocky Mountain Bighorn Sheep.
 As it presently stands, this decision will be in the hands of the British Columbia and Ktunaxa Nation governments to decide.
 The battleground will be the Environmental Assessment process for Teck’s proposed Castle expansion.